The Incident (album): Reception

-In January 2010, Eclipsed magazine critics named The Incident their "Album of the Year" and also gave credit to the band for "Best Concert of The Year", while "Time Flies" reached #5 in the "Best Song of the Year" category.
+In January 2010, Eclipsed magazine critics named The Incident their "Album of the Year" and also gave credit to the band for "Best Concert of The Year", while "Time Flies" reached No. 5 in the "Best Song of the Year" category.

 Readers of the Teraz Rock Polish magazine voted Steven Wilson as the "Best Foreign Instrumentalist/Musician of 2009", surpassing other widely known artists, such as The Edge, Jerry Cantrell, Jack White, Kerry King, Kirk Hammett, Tom Morello, Mark Knopfler, and Omar Rodríguez-López.

-Classic Rock magazine critics voted Porcupine Tree #1 "Best Band" and The Incident as #1 "Album of the Year"; The Incident tour was voted #4 and Gavin Harrison gained second place for "Best Drummer"; Steven Wilson achieved #4 as "Best Guitarist" and was chosen #1 "Prog Icon of 2009".
+Classic Rock magazine critics voted Porcupine Tree No. 1 "Best Band" and The Incident as No. 1 "Album of the Year"; The Incident tour was voted No. 4 and Gavin Harrison gained second place for "Best Drummer"; Steven Wilson achieved No. 4 as "Best Guitarist" and was chosen No. 1 "Prog Icon of 2009".

 Once again, a Porcupine Tree song was chosen "Song of the Day" by NPR.
 "Drawing the Line" is the second NPR pick from the band since "Sentimental", off 2007's Fear of a Blank Planet.

 Indian newspaper The Hindu commented on "Time Flies" by asserting, "The epic 11-minute track is simply one of Porcupine Tree's best.
 Embodied in melodic simplicity with a rhythmic strumming pattern, the piece undulates with cascading crescendos, a rumbling mid-section and a propulsive finish."